 Take note that not all links in your emails go to this traffic.
-To make sure it appears properly under this channel grouping, you have to integrate your email marketing software with Google Analytics or manually tag (UTM parameters) your links — and make sure the medium parameter is exactly “email.”
+To make sure it appears properly under this channel grouping, you have to integrate your email marketing software with Google Analytics or manually tag your links with UTM parameters — and make sure the medium parameter is exactly “email.”

-If neither one of those two options are met, the link will be tagged under direct traffic.
+If neither one of those two options is met, the link will be tagged under direct traffic.
 Also, UTM tags are case-sensitive.
 So use “email” without the quotes as small case.

 Importance of Email Traffic

 Traffic coming from your email campaigns is one of the most valuable traffic you can get.

 Because this traffic comes from your existing leads and/or customers.
-After all, they would’t receive any emails from you if they didn’t opted in your email list, right?
+After all, they would’t receive any emails from you if they didn’t opt in your email list, right?

 These people behave differently than cold traffic primarily because they are further along the buyer’s journey.

 They are more invested in you and your company.
-They know you more than people who’s hearing from you for the first time.
+They know you more than people who are hearing from you for the first time.

 Uses of Email Traffic